 Computers are often shipped with various software products already installed.
+These may be trial software of features added by the manufacturer.
 It is recommended that you disable or uninstall any software that is not needed for operation of the computer.